 The case of the petitioner, in short, is that he was appointed as the Sales Promotion Employee in the OP company w.e.f.
-18.05.1992 and he was the All India Convenor of Himalaya Council (FMRAI) and through the Welfare Committee of the OP company many disputes between the employer and the employees were amicable settled and since the last 2/3 years the OP company started to eradicate the FMRAI and proceeded to act as per their plan keeping the Welfare Committee a defunct body and the problem started on the issue of visiting one grocery store namely kirana store immediately on the post lockdown period and it was not the official duty of the sales promotion employees to visit any grocery store but by making the said directions the OP company changed the condition of service of the Sales Promotion Employees and the said employees agreed to make 15 calls including said kirana stores but the OP company insisted on 20/25 calls without consulting with the Welfare Committee during the said lockdown period and their appointment letters did not mention that the said employees had to visit the said kirana stores and then the petitioner conveyed to the other Sales Promotion Employees regarding difficulties to visit the kirana stores thorough the Welfare Committee but on 18.02.2021 the OP company submitted one chargesheet against the petitioner on the ground of commission of misconduct in respect of engaging any form of agitation/demonstration, neglect of work or habitual negligence, any act prejudicial to the interest of the company, any other acts subversive of discipline and any act subversive of discipline/good behaviour and all these allegations are baseless and unspecific and the petitioner replied to the said chargesheet dated 24.02.2021 and then the OP company suspended him w.e.f.
-24.03.2021 and the enquiry was started by the OP company and then one domestic enquiry was started against the petitioner in Bengaluru and the petitioner attended the said enquiry in Bengaluru in April 2021 and submitted his written statement and sought for defence representative to defend himself in the enquiry but the OP company insisted on taking any co-employee as the defence representative as per the service rule of the company but in spite of this, no co-employee agreed to assist the petitioner in the said enquiry and then the petitioner prayed for assistance of any office bearer of the FMRAI but the OP company rejected the said prayer of the petitioner and the petitioner denied virtual enquiry but the company continued the enquiry paying no heed to the demands of the petitioner and then the petitioner referred the dispute to the Labour Commissioner W.B.

-for apprehension of imminent industrial dispute and the report of enquiry dated 25.06.2022 was sent to the petitioner and the petitioner was asked to give reply to the second show cause notice of the company but the petitioner prayed for time to give reply and on 25.07.2022 the petitioner submitted his reply to the second show cause notice and then by a dismissal order dated 16.08.2022 the OP company dismissed the service of the petitioner and the petitioner prayed for revocation of the said dismissal order but did not get any reply and then the petitioner submitted a complaint before the Labour Commissioner on 09.09.2022 praying for settlement of the dispute and the OP company did not submit any written statement to the Labour Commissioner and then after expiry of 45 days the petitioner has filed this case before this Tribunal and after his dismissal the petitioner has not been employed anywhere gainfully and he has been suffering acutely to maintain himself and his mother, wife and two daughters and the OP company has illegally terminated his service on false grounds and he has prayed for reinstatement of his service and setting aside the order of illegal retrenchment and payment of full back wages with consequential reliefs.
+23.06.2004 and he was one of the members of Federation of the Medical and Sales Representatives' Association of India (FMRAI) and it was his duty to visit doctors to promote the products of the OP companyand through the Welfare Committee of the OP company many disputes between the employer and the employees were amicable settled and since the last 2/3 years the OP company started to eradicate the FMRAI and proceeded to act as per their plan keeping the Welfare Committee a defunct body and the petitioner being the activist of the said union protested against the illegal activities of the OP company to protect the interest of the victimised sales promotion employees and on 15.04.2021 the OP company submitted one chargesheet against the petitioner on the ground of commission of misconduct in respect of nine acts of misconduct as mentioned in the said chargesheet and all these allegations are baseless and unspecific and the petitioner replied to the said chargesheet dated 16.07.2021 and then one domestic enquiry was started against the petitioner in Bengaluru and the petitioner attended the said enquiry in Bengaluru and submitted his written statement and the petitioner denied virtual enquiry but the company continued the enquiry paying no heed to the demands of the petitioner and then the petitioner referred the dispute to the Labour Commissioner W.B. for apprehension of imminent industrial dispute and the report of enquiry was sent to the petitioner and the petitioner was asked to give reply to the second show cause notice of the company but the petitioner prayed for time to give reply and the petitioner submitted his reply to the second show cause notice and then by a dismissal order dated 16.08.2022 the OP company dismissed the service of the petitioner and the petitioner prayed for revocation of the said dismissal order but did not get any reply and then the submitted а complaint before the petitioner Labour Commissioner on 09.09.2022 praying for settlement of the dispute and after his dismissal the petitioner has not been employed anywhere gainfully and he has been suffering acutely to maintain him and his family and the OP company has illegally terminated his service on false grounds and he has prayed for reinstatement of his service and setting aside the order of illegal retrenchment and payment of full back wages with consequential reliefs.